DinoChiesa/apigee-proxy-generator/README.md

 result is an actual proxy bundle, with all the template fields "filled in" by the configuration or profile information.

+## What Good is This?

+A good application of this idea is exposing a curated set of BigQuery queries, via an API Proxy, protected by an application credential like an API key or an OAuth token.
+But this approach can be useful in lots of other cases.

 ## Limitations

-This works only on Apigee X. It takes advantage of the GoogleAuthentication feature that is available only in Apigee X.
+Some of the templates in this repo - for example the templates that connect to BigQuery - take advantage of the GoogleAuthentication feature that is available only in Apigee X.  The basic concept can work with Apigee hybrid or Edge.

 ## Generating Proxies via Templates